Working Dogs

 About the American Bulldog

-The American Bulldog is a very large working dogs known for its balanced nature and capable mind.
-Better suited to homes with space, the American Bulldog is best matched with experienced owners.
+The American Bulldog is a large working dog known for being deeply loving with its family and reserved with strangers.
+With a capable mind, better suited to homes with outdoor space, the American Bulldog is best matched with experienced owners.
 Typically standing 20 to 28 inches and weighing 60 to 120 pounds, this breed has a life expectancy of 10 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Working Dogs group, the American Bulldog brings a distinct combination of traits that sets it apart.
 The American Bulldog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the American Bulldog loves being close to its people and forms strong bonds with every member of the household.